PirtzM/EarlySEC_scRNA/README.md

 ### Data Availability
 `Seurat Objects`: data objects for quick analysis of cell types within the mouse uterus at different stages of SEC progression and CellChat analysis.
-[Dryad]() [active upon publication]
+Available through [Dryad](10.5061/dryad.59zw3r2h5) (DOI: 10.5061/dryad.59zw3r2h5). [active upon publication]

 `Raw Data`: raw and processed scRNA-seq and Visium data for the mouse uterus at normal, pre-dysplastic, and dysplastic stages of SEC.
-Available through [GEO](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE269332) (GSE269332)
+Available through [GEO](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE269332) (GSE269332).

 Note: All Visium analysis was completed using LoupeBrowser7.
 Any spots visually outside of the tissue boarders were ignored for analysis.
 Aligned files for analysis are available through [Dryad]() [active upon publication]